amazon-archives/aws-full-stack-template/README.md

 You can choose to customize the template to create your own goals app, modify it to make a different type of simple notes or to-do application, or add onto it to make a completely different type of web application.

 Users can build on top of AWS Full-Stack Template to create any application they envision, whether a travel booking tool, a blog, or another web app.
 The **AWS Bookstore Demo App** (available at [https://github.com/aws-samples/aws-bookstore-demo-app](https://github.com/aws-samples/aws-bookstore-demo-app)) is just one full-fledged example of what you might create using AWS Full-Stack Template.

+Once you've set up AWS Full-Stack Template, check out how you can build on top of it with [Extensions](https://github.com/awslabs/aws-full-stack-template/tree/master/extensions)

 &nbsp;